SMSpp-Project/smspp-project/BoxSolver/README.md

        #chng: number changes [10]
        %chng: probability of changing [0.6]

-A batch file is provided that runs alarge set of tests (which are anyway very quick, in particular if `DIRECTION_TEST > 0`)  with different sizes and seeds of the random generator; all these passing is a good sign that no regressions have been done for the tested modules, and in particular for `BoxSolver`.
+A batch file is provided that runs a large set of tests (which are anyway very quick, in particular if `DIRECTION_TEST > 0`)  with different sizes and seeds of the random generator; all these passing is a good sign that no regressions have been done for the tested modules, and in particular for `BoxSolver`.

-A makefile is also provided that builds the executable inluding the `MILPSolver` module and all its dependencies (hence, obviously, the core SMS++ library), although the latter could be switched away when testing with `DIRECTION_TEST > 0`.
+A makefile is also provided that builds the executable including the `MILPSolver` module and all its dependencies (hence, obviously, the core SMS++ library), although the latter could be switched away when testing with `DIRECTION_TEST > 0`.